Do All Guitar Amps Have Distortion? (Answered)

 We can typically think of distortion as any signal that is not pure.
 Distortion is a harsh audio warping or modification of the sound of an instrument caused by the amplifier.
 This doesn’t sound very pleasant, but it often is.

 Many of the first electric guitarists used overdrive or slightly broken amps on purpose to get the warm, gritty sounds we associate with blues and rock.
 Nowadays, it’s common to make the sound of a broken or overdriven amp on purpose without damaging expensive equipment.
-Many musicians use pedals that add sound effects or change the music after it has been recorded to get the right overtones.
-Distortion is now part of almost every aspect of modern music.

 Do all guitar amps have distortion?